CSCfi/pouta-openshift-cluster/playbooks/hortonworks/README.md

 ### Running a Jupyter notebook on the cluster

-To run the Jupyter ipython notebook on the cluster.
-You should execute the following commands on the cluster master :

-    sudo yum install gcc-c++ python-virtualenvwrapper
-    source /etc/profile.d/virtualenvwrapper.sh
-    mkvirtualenv jupyter --system-site-packages
-    workon jupyter
-    pip install --upgrade setuptools pip
-    pip install jupyter
-    pip install findspark
+First, please check if you have setup the cluster with the `jupyter_notebook: true` option in `cluster_vars.yaml`, then do the following:

-From now on, before running the notebook always run `workon jupyter` to activate the virtual environment.
+Before running the notebook always run `workon jupyter` to activate the virtual environment.

 Then, export the following variables:

     export SPARK_HOME='/usr/hdp/current/spark-client'

+If you want to run the notebook in Spark's local mode:

+    export PYSPARK_SUBMIT_ARGS='--master local[*] pyspark-shell'

+If you want to run the notebook directly on the cluster (YARN mode):

     export PYSPARK_SUBMIT_ARGS='--master yarn pyspark-shell'

 Now run the notebook, using the following parameters: